- What is a NAFTA Intra-Company Transfer Work Permit?

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-Those working in Canada under a NAFTA ICT work permit are eligible to bring their spouse, partner and/or minor children (under 21 years of age) with them to live in Canada.
-Eligible spouses/partners can work in Canada under an open work permit, meaning they can work anywhere.
-Dependent children are allowed to study in Canada and are exempt from international tuition fees.
+If you are working in Canada as a NAFTA Intra-Company Transferee, you can bring your spouse and children (minors under 21 years of age) with you.
+Eligible spouses can work in Canada under an open work permit and children will be permitted to study in Canada and enjoy the privilege of being exempt from international tuition fees.